Azure/azure-iot-sdk-csharp/readme.md

 If you would like to build or change the SDK source code, please follow the [devguide](doc/devguide.md).

+## OS platforms and hardware compatibility

+For an official list of all the operating systems and .NET platforms that we support, please see [this document](./supported_platforms.md)

 ## Key features and roadmap

 ### IoT Hub Device SDK